thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

      kind: '*'
 ```

-2. ArgoCD application mahifest which includes the destination server and manfiest source (git) to be deployed.
+2. The `spec.project` in the ArgoCD application manifest uses the AppProject created above.
+The manifest also includes the destination where the kuberentes resources of application to be deployed.

-The application manifest `spec.project` refers to the AppProject defined above.
+- Application configuration for resource to be deployed by ArgoCD in one of the remote cluster.

 ```yaml
 # argocd_app_in_any_ns_app_1.yaml